kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Analytics.md

 | Phoenix               | []()             |

-## Youbora
+### Youbora

-This article describes the steps required for implementing the Youbora Plugin on iOS devices.
+This section describes the steps required for implementing the Youbora Plugin on iOS devices.
 Youbora is an intelligence analytics and optimization platform used in Kaltura's solution to track media analytics events.

 You'll need to set up an account in http://www.youbora.com and then set the account details in the plugin configuration to use this plugin.
 After these steps, you'll be able to use the Youbora dashboard and watch statistical events and analytics sent by the Kaltura Video Payer.